OA and Fisheries Management

 The management authority determines that the TAC should be reduced to allow stock rebuilding.
 Two scenarios are considered:

-Scenario A: Reduce catch to sustainable yield level
+Scenario A: Reduce catch to current sustainable yield level

 - This prevents further depletion but does not actively rebuild the stock